-The Instant Pot is the only way you should be making mashed potatoes from here on out (under 1 hour total cooking time).
-Creamy, fluffy, smooth, and dreamy, crowds will pound down your door for the secret!
+The pressure cooker is the only way you should be making Instant Pot Mashed Potatoes from here on out (under 1 hour total cooking time).
+Creamy, fluffy, smooth, and dreamy; crowds will pound down your door for the secret!

 Have you discovered the magic of pressure cooker mashed potatoes?
 Growing up, that’s about the only thing I ever saw my mom cook in her stovetop pressure cooker.
 I was terrified of that pot so I literally never made mashed potatoes for my first 7 years of marriage.